Sensex, Nifty fall for 3rd day on selling in oil, banking & IT shares | Headlines

 ''The Bank Nifty index breached the immediate support of 35,000 and witnessed continuous selling pressure throughout the day.
 It remains in a sell mode and is likely to test the next support of 34,400 on the downside,'' Kunal Shah, Senior Technical Analyst at LKP Securities said.

-Official data released on Tuesday showed that retail inflation eased slightly to 7.01 percent in June but was above the central bank's tolerance band for the sixth month in a row, signaling more interest rate hikes in the future.
-In May, retail inflation was 7.04 percent.
+Official data released on Tuesday showed that retail inflation eased slightly to 7.01 per cent in June but was above the central bank's tolerance band for the sixth month in a row, signalling more interest rate hikes in future.
+In May, retail inflation was 7.04 per cent.

 Stock markets in Europe were trading lower in mid-session deals.